 FLATBIKE ASSESSMENT: Wait & see.
-Some folks swear by the tire sealant approach, and we’re interested to year from you.
-But a tubeless tire requires a compatible rim for it.
-And we wonder if the time spent fixing flats on the road is simply transferred to garage maintenance, installing and removing old filler.
+Some folks swear by the tire sealant approach, and we’re interested to hear from you.
+But a tubeless tire works best with a compatible rim.
+Useful extra aids are a bucket of soap water, a sponge, and an air compressor.
+And after that, we wonder if the time previously spent fixing flats on the road is simply transferred to garage maintenance, installing and removing old filler.

-For a while, before my thorn-resistant tires, I rode a solid rubber tire.
-Potholes were memorable, but traction was good and I never got a flat.
+For a while, before my thorn-resistant tires, I rode a 1980’s technology, solid rubber tire.
+Potholes were memorable on my spine, but traction was good and I never got a flat.

-On the surface, it sounds appealing.
+On the surface, an update to this approach sounds appealing.
 Flat tires are the #1 maintenance issue bringing customers into many bike shops.

 That said, compressed-air tires distribute a shock across the entire rim, while solid tires distribute stress only locally.
 And some bike shops charge a premium for replacing a solid tire.
 Has advanced technology made a difference?

 With today’s advanced polymers, there are more options and better options than ever.
 One example is the Tannus Airless Tire.
 Made of closed-cell polymer foam, it is reportedly as light as most tire/tube combos, good for over 5,000 miles and comes in 12 stylish colors.
-Tannus even claims a 15% lower rolling resistance.
+Tannus even claims equivalent rolling resistance to inflated tires.

 After a 60-mile day, I must say that the difference between the solid rubber tires of the 1980’s and the carefully calibrated polymer tires today could not be more stark.
 Even a cobblestone road was possible at 15 mph–still not fun on narrow tires, but the choice of tire composition was never in question after the first few wheel rotations.